-I think this is particularly important for guys as, let’s be honest, it can often be hard to open up to those around us about the sort of emotional highs and lows associated with becoming a father, and the ongoing life-changing impact of parenthood.
+I think this is particularly important for guys.
+Let’s be honest, it can often be hard to open up to those around us about the sort of emotional highs and lows associated with becoming a father and the ongoing life-changing impact of parenthood.
 I feel it’s something that should definitely be talked about more often, more easily, and more openly.

-With that in mind, I decided it might be interesting to ask some dads from my circle of friends and family what advice they would give to expectant/new fathers, that they wish someone had given to them when they became a father!
+With that in mind, I decided it might be interesting to ask some dads from my circle of friends and family on what to expect from fatherhood and advice they would give to expectant/new fathers, that they wish someone had given to them when they became a father!

-Their answers are below, and I hope you find them as helpful and inspiring as I have…
+Their answers of what to expect from fatherhood are below.
+I hope you find them as helpful and inspiring as I have…

 - Tom, dad to a 7 year old and a 4 year old: “There may be moments when you feel like you can’t do it (for me that was within the first 24 hours).
 But actually you can, you’ll be tired, but it does get easier.”

 - Sandy, dad to a 33 year old and a 30 year old: “Fatherhood seems to start like a scary rollercoaster ride, balanced between beautiful moments of wonder and gut-wrenching nappies, book-at-bedtime cuddles and sleepless nights, amazing development of a new life and worrying illnesses; all of it over much too soon and oddly, only the good bits remain as memories to keep when you have to let them go and become who they will be”